RISHIKESH-K-U/Registration-Backend/README.md

 ## Usage

-1.Start the server: node app.js
+1. Start the server: node app.js
-2.The server will start running at http://localhost:3001.
+2. The server will start running at http://localhost:3001.

 ## API Endpoints

-POST /register: Register a new user.
+1. POST /register: Register a new user.
-POST /login: Authenticate a user.
+2. POST /login: Authenticate a user.